-I often have brides to be who are unsure of what to expect from a bridal makeup artist, so have created this page to answer some of the frequently asked questions.
-If your question is not answered here, or you would like to discuss any aspect of your wedding makeup needs please get in touch!
+I often have brides to be who are unsure of what to expect from a wedding makeup artist.
+I have created this page to answer some of their questions and to help guide you when choosing your artist.
+If your question is not answered here, or you would like to discuss any aspect of your bridal makeup needs please get in touch!

 Do I need a trial?

 I would always suggest you do, yes.
-Even if you know exactly the look you want, and are confident your artist has created the look before, it is always advisable to see how the vision in your head translates before your wedding day.
-You may find the look you dreamed of does not suit you as you had hoped or there may be several looks you wish to experiment with to make sure the one you settle on is the perfect one for you!
-Even though things can always be adjusted and fixed, the last thing you want on your wedding day is any additional stress.
+Even if you know exactly the look you want, and are confident your wedding makeup artist has created the look before, it is always advisable to see how the vision in your head translates before your wedding day.
+You may find the look does not suit you as you had hoped.
+You may wish to experiment with several looks to ensure the one you settle on is the perfect style!
+Even though things can always be adjusted the last thing you wedding want on your wedding day is any additional stress.

 Do my bridesmaids need a trial?

 This is not very common.
 Bridesmaid’s looks tend to be softer than the brides, with many opting for a fresh natural look.
 Unless a bridesmaid has a specific requirement, or has previously had a bad experience, they do not tend to request a trial.
-In this instance the trial is usually at the bridesmaids own expense.
+If they do choose to, than the trial is usually at the bridesmaids own expense.

 How long should I leave for my trial?